Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The Ruins

-It is very fascinating to see a mansion so huge and majestic hidden in the middle of the woods and fields.
-A notable landmark near the Ruins is the Simborio, the chimney for the muscovado sugar mill the family owned.
+It was very fascinating to see a mansion so huge and majestic hidden in the middle of the woods and fields.
+A notable landmark near the Ruins is the Simborio, the chimney for the muscovado sugar mill that the family also owned.

 The Simborio